codybrookshear/cube/README.md

 The program should output to stdout a sequence of integers, one for each cube.
 Each integer should be the number of unique words in the dictionary that appear in that cube.

+Sample text files (cubes.txt and words.txt) are included.

+The cube.pro file in this directory was auto-generated by the Qt Creator IDE.

+All other source files (.cpp and .h) are the work of Cody Brookshear.

 The source code can be compiled under Linux by running the command: